Pope John Paul I conspiracy theories: Catholic Traditionalist Movement

-According to the Catholic Traditionalist Movement organization, their founder Fr.
+According to the Catholic Traditionalist Movement (CTM) organization in 2013, their founder Fr.
 Gommar DePauw was to have gone to Rome to help John Paul I reestablish the Tridentine Mass:

 Other prominent Traditionalist Catholic websites, not related to CTM, have suggested John Paul I may have been assassinated to prevent restoration of the Tridentine Mass.

 Charles Murr

 In his 2017 book The Godmother: Madre Pascalina, Fr.
-Charles Murr writes about the coincidence that Pope John Paul I had attempted to discipline Cardinal Sebastiano Baggio, who appointed many "liberal" bishops including, later, the defrocked ex-cardinal Theodore McCarrick, and that Cdl.
-Baggio was the last person to have seen Pope John Paul I alive.
+Charles Murr writes about the coincidence that Pope John Paul I had attempted to discipline Cardinal Sebastiano Baggio, who appointed many "liberal" bishops including, later, the defrocked ex-cardinal Theodore McCarrick, and that Baggio was the last person to have seen Pope John Paul I alive.

 Anthony Raimondi

 In his book When the Bullet Hits the Bone, which was published in 2019, Anthony Raimondi (who claims to be a nephew of Lucky Luciano) says he helped his cousin Archbishop Paul Marcinkus kill the pope by putting valium in his tea to knock him out, then poisoning him with cyanide.
 The reason given was that John Paul had allegedly threatened to expose "a massive stock fraud run by Vatican insiders".
 Raimondi says that plans were made to also assassinate John Paul II had the latter decided to expose the fraud.
 Raimondi says that "If they take [the pope's body] and do any type of testing, they will still find traces of the poison in his system."